Madikwe Game Reserve

 Madikwe Game Reserve is a protected area in South Africa and was named after the Madikwe or Marico River, on whose basin it is located.
 It comprises 750 km2 of bushland north of the small town of Groot-Marico up to the border with Botswana.
 It was opened in 1994.

 Geography

 Madikwe Game Reserve is currently the fifth largest game reserve in South Africa encompassing 750 km2, including the now incorporated privately owned land.

-The area used to be farmland, but due to the poor soil type, farming was not that successful.
-After extensive research, the South African government found that this land would best be utilised as a game reserve, to economically uplift this otherwise rather poor area.
+The area used to be farmland, but economists found that turning the area into a reserve would provide more jobs than farming, economically uplifting an otherwise poor area.